benc-uk/rayscale/docs/reference.md

 scaleV:    Scaling factor for texture V coords (applies to check and image texture types)
 flipU:     Boolean.
 Flip the direction of the texture U coords (applies to image texture types)
 flipV:     Boolean.
 Flip the direction of the texture V coords (applies to image texture types)
 swapUV:    Boolean.
-Swap U & V texture coords, equates to a 90deg rotation (applies to image texture types)
+Swap U & V texture coords, equates to a 90deg rotation (applies to image texture types)</span>
 </pre>

 ### type: basic